 There are two goals of treatment, to relieve symptoms or complications, and to slow down the destruction of the bile ducts.

 Malabsorption can be addressed by decreasing the intake of fat because normal levels of bile are not present to help us break down fat.
-Vitamins that dissolve in fat (vitamins A, D, E and K) will be replaced if they are low.
-Rarely, levels of cholesterol will build and xanthomas, deposits of cholesterol in the skin, will form.
+Vitamins that dissolve in fat (vitamins A, D, E, and K) will be replaced if they are low.
+Rarely, levels of cholesterol will build, and xanthomas, deposits of cholesterol in the skin, will form.
 These are treated by blood draws that decrease the level of cholesterol.
-Sometimes, people will develop dry eyes, mouth and vagina.
-Artificial tears, saliva substitutes, medications, and moisturizer can be used.
+Sometimes, people will develop dry eyes, mouth, and vagina.
+Artificial tears, saliva substitutes, medications, and moisturizers can be used.
 If the disease progresses to where the liver is failing, this is treated similarly to other forms of cirrhosis and liver failure.

 The only medication that is used to slow down the attack on the bile ducts is ursodeoxycholic acid (ursodiol, UDCA).
 It is not exactly clear how this works, but it delays the progression to end-stage liver disease, but not all people respond.
 Other treatments are currently under investigation.
 The American Association for the Study of Liver Diseases suggests routine follow up with this disease including:

 - Checking thyroid function every year

 - Checking the density of bones and evaluating bone health every 2-4 years

 - Monitoring of vitamin A, D, and K levels every year if bilirubin is elevated over 2